Statutory Wills

 The beneficiaries in the Will have died and there are no arrangements for replacements

-The vulnerable person has high value assets
+The vulnerable person has high value assets, and / or for tax purposes

-Popular questions about
+Popular questions about Statutory Wills

 The application to create a statutory will is usually made by someone acting as a Court of Property Deputy for the person for whom the will is being made.
 However, if an adult made a Lasting Power of Attorney (LPA) before losing capacity and it has been regsitered, then their Attorney can make the application.